fwji/openshift-monitoring/README.md

         tlsSkipVerify: true
         "httpHeaderName1": "Authorization"
     secureJsonData:
-        "httpHeaderValue1": "Bearer <grafana-ocp token>:
+        "httpHeaderValue1": "Bearer [grafana-ocp token]"
+    editable: true
 ```
-   - The <grafana-ocp token> can be acquired by the following command
+   - The \[grafana-ocp token\] can be acquired by the following command
   ```
-  oc sa get-token grafana-ocp
+  oc sa get-token grafana
   ```

 5. Add the config map the application grafana-ocp and mount to '/usr/share/grafana/datasources'